sphcastillo/dayPlanner/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+#  Work Day Scheduler

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+Are you an worker bee with a busy schedule?
+This is the scheduler for you!

+This work day scheduler saves your events for each hour of the day.

+It's powered by jQuery.

 ## User Story